 Benefit #1.
 Peppermint essential oil can help relieve stress.

-While peppermint lifts you up, it can also relax you and help you fight anxiety.
-And because it stimulates it can help you clear your mind and focus better, which always relieves stress.
+While peppermint is an uplifting scent, it can also relax you and help you fight anxiety.
+And because it stimulates, it can help you clear your mind and focus better, which always relieves stress.

 Peppermint oil has been shown to help increase blood circulation.
 Apparently, when your nose smells the peppermint, it can increase your pulse rate which aids in blood circulation.
 This makes it a good choice for people with diabetes where circulation can be a problem.
 It may also be one more tool to help with arthritis.

 Benefit #4.
 Peppermint essential oil has antiseptic properties and can help fight bacteria.

 We live in a world where more and more bacteria are becoming antibiotic resistant.
 Finding natural ingredients that can help fight bacteria is essential.
 A published study added peppermint essential oil to wound dressings and found that dressings with peppermint essential oil added "exhibited inhibition against Staphylococcus aureus (gram-positive) and Escherichia coli (gram-negative) bacteria."
 This is phenomenal proof of what natural healers have believed for centuries.